StarWarsCCG/sw-ip/README.md

 ### Editing Card Data

+Modify the JSON files in `/CardData`.
+When adding new cards, make sure each new card receives a unique `id`.
+Ensure that the JSON structure is always well-formed.

 Be sure to use a text editor that supports UTF-8 (such as [Notepad++](https://notepad-plus-plus.org/)) and always save the JSON files as UTF-8.
-The SQL generator tool takes care of the conversion to ISO 8859-1, which is what the sw-ip application expects when reading the `.sdb` file.
+The SQL generator tool is what takes care of the conversion to ISO 8859-1, which is what the sw-ip application expects when reading the `.sdb` file.

 ### Generating the SQL

-The tool `SwIpSqlGenerator` takes two parameters: the source folder (containing all the JSON and) and the destination file.
+The tool `SwIpSqlGenerator` takes two parameters: the source folder (containing all the JSON) and the destination file.

     dotnet run ../CardData ../cards.sql